 Organisation(s) # NSA Network Comment Agency's response NSA DE 42 Use of audits and inspections within the assessment process - There should be ways to have unannounced inspections and more generally, to check the effective implementation of the SMS on the ground.
-Following the workshop in September, it was agreed the following: - On site audits/inspections/visits have to be announced.
-Relevant ISO standards can be reference in the guide.
+Following the workshop in September, it was agreed the following: On site audits/inspections/visits have to be announced.
+Relevant ISO standards can be referenced in the guide.
 What's about new entrants?
 An audit on the spot must be possible.
-The proposed draft legal text already allows for audits/inspection to be carried out where appropriate (e.g. new entrants).
-Legal text could be clarified to The certification body must also have the possibility to undertake not announced inspections. better express the purpose of such audits/inspections/visits, i.e. address areas of concern not previously identified or resolved during previous supervision activities
+5 The certification body must also have the possibility to undertake not announced inspections. better express the purpose of such audits/inspections/visits, i.e. address areas of concern not previously identified or resolved during previous supervision activities